-If a server application operating as a local administrator or root account is compromised by an adversary, it can present a significant security risk to the underlying server.
+If a server application operating as a local administrator or root account is compromised by malicious actors, it can present a significant security risk to the underlying server.
 In addition, server applications by default are often capable of widely accessing their underlying server's file system.
-Therefore, restricting the ability of server applications to access their underlying server's file system can limit damage should an adversary compromise the server application.
+Therefore, restricting the ability of server applications to access their underlying server's file system can limit damage should malicious actors compromise the server application.